InnerSourceCommons/InnerSourceLearningPath/contributor/01-introduction-article.md

 A Trusted Committer will be your host for your stay in the hosting community.
 They are the gatekeepers to the project's code repository, and will move your contribution closer to production once they accepted it.
 It is their role to mentor you on your way to contributing to their community.
 They may help you directly or provide information to enable you to help yourself.
-This could be established house rules for reviews, proposal templates for larger changes, pointers to documentation or code sections relevant for your contribution.
+This information could be established house rules for reviews, proposal templates for larger changes, pointers to documentation or code sections relevant for your contribution.

 They also need to care about product quality, sustainability and project evolution from technical as well as general perspective, about reducing the barrier to making contributions for everyone, as well as about caring for their community in general.
 Caring for the community involves keeping it healthy, upleveling it and its participants, and advocating its needs in their organization.